Waitaki is at COVID-19 Alert Level 2

 Contact us via phone 03 433 0850 or email email@example.com.
 There may be some delay in getting back to you but will respond as soon as we can.

-The Waitaki Museum & Archive will re-open to the public from Saturday 11 September.
-Usual hours will apply.
+The Waitaki Museum & Archive is open, usual hours apply.
 Visitors over 12 years old are required to wear masks while visiting and record their visit with the NZ Covid Tracer app or manual sign in.
 We encourage people to make archive enquiries via phone or email where possible.

 Please check the Waitaki Museum and Archive Facebook page for any updates.